THERE ARE NUMEROUS POTENTIAL CAUSES OF HIP PAIN.

-- soft tissue inflammation around the hip, such as bursitis or tendinitis;
+- Inflammation around the hip, such as bursitis or tendinitis;

-- hip arthritis, where there has been irreversible damage to the cartilage within the hip joint itself;
+- Hip arthritis, with damage to the cartilage within the hip joint

-- abnormalities in the development of the ball and/or hip socket leads to pathology;
+- Abnormal development of the ball and/or hip socket

-Dr. Davis routinely sees and evaluates patients with hip pain, to initially help them discover the source or cause of the pain, and then to the development of a treatment plan to target the hip problem and thereby alleviate the pain.
-Hip replacement surgery is often recommended for patients with severe arthritis of the hip that has failed to respond to appropriate conservative or non-operative treatment.
+Dr. Davis routinely sees and evaluates patients with hip pain.
+He first evaluates each patient to discover the source or cause of the pain.
+After the cause is found, Dr. Davis will then develop a treatment plan to target the hip problem and help alleviate the pain.
+In most situations hip replacement surgery is recommended for patients with severe arthritis of the hip.
+This is recommended when conservative or non-operative treatment is not effective.

 Dr. Davis routinely performs total hip replacement surgery as a treatment plan.
-In this approach, the hip is replaced through a small incision on the front of the hip/thigh.
-The benefit of this approach is that the procedure is done working between the muscles on the front of the hip, such that minimal muscle damage occurs as a result of surgery and results to an early functional recovery.
+During this procedure part of the hip and part of the femur is replaced through a small incision on the front of the hip/thigh.
+The benefit of this approach is that the procedure is done working between the muscles on the front of the hip.
+This is beneficial because minimal muscle damage occurs and the patient has a faster recovery.
 See the section on Total Hip Replacement for more surgical details.